Nether Providence Board of Commissioners, Ward 1

 This fall I’m running to be your representative on the Nether Providence Board of Commissioners.
 I’m writing to introduce myself and ask that you vote in the May 21 primary election.

 I’ve met many of you at town meetings, at community events, and while knocking on doors.
 But I haven’t yet met all of you, and many of you don’t yet know me.
 I’m a US Navy veteran and an emergency physician at Crozer Chester Medical Center.
 My wife, Nicole, and I have lived in southeastern Pennsylvania for 11 years, moving here for graduate school in 2008, and marrying in Media in 2013.
 After a 3 year absence, while serving my country in Virginia and Afghanistan, we moved here to Nether Providence.
-After our arrival, we quickly developed a strong bond with our neighbors and community.
+We quickly developed a strong bond with our neighbors and community.
 It’s this communal bond that’s motivating me to run for commissioner.